twio142/treemux/docs/options.md

 ## Options

-Customize `tmux-side-nvim-tree` by placing options in `.tmux.conf` and reloading Tmux environment.
+Customize `treemux` by placing options in `.tmux.conf` and reloading Tmux environment.

 > Can I change the refresh rate? (default: 0.5, 2, 5)

-    set -g @sidenvimtree-refresh-interval 0.1			# the focus is on the main pane or the side Nvim-Tree. set -g @sidenvimtree-refresh-interval-inactive-pane 1		# the focus is not on the pane but you're still in the same window. set -g @sidenvimtree-refresh-interval-inactive-window 3		# you left the window.
+    set -g @treemux-refresh-interval 0.1			# the focus is on the main pane or the side Nvim-Tree. set -g @treemux-refresh-interval-inactive-pane 1		# the focus is not on the pane but you're still in the same window. set -g @treemux-refresh-interval-inactive-window 3		# you left the window.

 > Can I have the sidebar on the right?

-    set -g @sidenvimtree-tree-position 'right'
+    set -g @treemux-tree-position 'right'

 > I don't like the default 'prefix + Tab' key binding.
 Can I change it to be 'prefix + e'?

-    set -g @sidenvimtree-tree 'e'
+    set -g @treemux-tree 'e'

 > How can I change the default 'prefix + Backspace' to be 'prefix + w'?

-    set -g @sidenvimtree-tree-focus 'w'
+    set -g @treemux-tree-focus 'w'

 > The default sidebar width is 40 columns.
 I want the sidebar to be wider by default!

-    set -g @sidenvimtree-tree-width 60
+    set -g @treemux-tree-width 60

 > Specify Neovim path (default: `nvim`)

-    set -g @sidenvimtree-nvim-command '/path/to/nvim'
+    set -g @treemux-nvim-command '/path/to/nvim'

 > Specify Python path (default: `python3`)

-    set -g @sidenvimtree-python-command '/path/to/python3'
+    set -g @treemux-python-command '/path/to/python3'

 > Dev debug mode which will open another pane for debugging.

-    set -g @sidenvimtree-enable-debug-pane 1
+    set -g @treemux-enable-debug-pane 1